-- World Trade Organisation agreement on Government Procurement - Public Contract Regulations (2015) - BCHG Financial Regulations(reviewed at least annually) - BCHG Procurement Strategy
+- The Procurement Act (2023) (effective February 2025) - Government Procurement Agreement of the World Trade Organisation (GPA) - Public Contract Regulations (2015) (PCR) - BCHG Financial Regulations (reviewed at least annually)

-5. Financial Regulations
+Financial Regulations

-Each procurement activity must be assessed in terms of anticipated value, and the appropriate procurement route taken in line with approved procurement thresholds and BCHG's Financial Regulations.
+Each procurement activity must be assessed in terms of anticipated value of the whole life of the contract, and the appropriate procurement route taken in line with approved procurement thresholds and BCHG's Financial Regulations.
 Wherever possible, anticipated values should be calculated based on total contract cost which is inclusive of all contract extension terms, normally up to five years.
-The calculated total contract cost now needs to be inclusive of VAT.
+The calculated total contract cost needs to be inclusive of VAT.